 Georgia is a large state so many of our clients appreciate our ability to handle matters throughout our wonderful state.
 Of course, we can also assist you in tightening up your construction contracts, subcontractor agreements, negotiating payment with owners and prime contractors, as well as preparing and filing all types of construction liens (including materialmen’s liens, subcontractor liens, supplier liens, etc) and pursuing payment from sureties (payment bond companies), owners, developers.
 We can help you get your money on all of your projects as well.

 Although we file and perfect liens and bond claims throughout the state, we are proud to serve all of southwest Georgia from our Thomasville office:

-Bacon (a case study!)
-Lanier
+Bacon County, GA (a case study!)
+Lanier County, GA

-Ben Hill Lowndes
+Ben Hill County, GA Lowndes County, GA

 We regularly host seminars on Georgia construction law, using lien statutes and payment bond requirements to improve your accounts receivables, and other topics relevant to contractors, subcontractors and materialmen.
 In addition, we can help you train your project managers, review or negotiate contracts, handle construction arbitration or mediation, file materialmen’s liens, payment bonds or Miller Act claims on your behalf.
 If you have any questions regarding your rights or the ability to get paid, please contact us today.